grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Percy slipped down the ladder and tapped Chips on the shoulder.
 "Ya better go join Gregory in the bottom of the fucking boat.
 Get a fucking welding rig... just in case."

 "Ay, feckin redundant system!
-Now yer talkin'" Chips went off to the cargo bay to find her welding rig.
+Now yer talkin'" Chips went off to the cargo hold to find her welding rig.

 Captain Percy sat in the seat Chips vacated and glanced at the empty radar scope to make sure it was staying empty.
 She put the sonar headphones on, and turned the directional control until she could hear the quiet electric motor of the _Gnat_.
 Shakes was lining up directly behind the _Prospect_, slightly deeper and with more speed, coming up underneath them.
 She could follow his progress with a fair amount of precision through the sonar and it's range finder.
 But he moved into their wake where the sonar couldn't hear anything and disappeared for a minute.
 In another minute she should be able to hear the _Gnat_ directly underneath the _Prospect_.